Find a Social Anxiety Therapist

 1550 Madruga Avenue, Coral Gables, Florida 33146

 Monik Lopez is a Licensed Mental Health Counselor (LMHC) in Coral Gables, Florida and has been in practice for 15 years.
-They treat Social Anxiety, Relationship(s) with Partner/Husband/Wife, Bullying.
+They treat Social Anxiety, Perfectionism, Bulimia Nervosa.

 The most important relationship you will ever have is the one you have with yourself.
 If you’re struggling, we’re here to help!
 Call me anytime